 The Johns Hopkins All Children’s Maternal, Fetal and Neonatal Institute and the NPM fellowship program provide the fellow a range of opportunities to pursue clinical, integrative basic science and translational research, as well as quality improvement.
 The program benefits from research collaboration with the Johns Hopkins Medicine campus in Baltimore and the multicenter MFNI-wide research patient population.
 The institute has committed to a state of the art “omics” approach to investigation, with emphasis on microbiota, microbiome, biomarkers and links to clinical outcomes.

-The Johns Hopkins All Children’s Hospital Clinical and Translational Research Organization (CTRO) includes the Research and Grant Administration Core, Study Design and Analysis Core, the Pediatric Biorepository, the Research Operations Core, the Database Design and Data Management Core, the Investigational Drug-Services Core, the Regulatory Affairs and Quality Assurance Core, and the Investigational New Drug/Investigational Device Exemption Core.
+The Johns Hopkins All Children’s Institute for Clinical and Translational Research includes the Research and Grant Administration Core, Study Design and Analysis Core, the Pediatric Biorepository, the Research Operations Core, the Database Design and Data Management Core, the Investigational Drug-Services Core, the Regulatory Affairs and Quality Assurance Core, and the Investigational New Drug/Investigational Device Exemption Core.

 Maternal, Fetal & Neonatal Institute (MFNI)